Cashback rebate. It always has a nice ring to it.

 That will tell you that you are dealing with a retailer who plays the category game.

 While there are a ton of cashback competitors, I only include three websites as the biggest competitors for your attention.

 - Mr. Rebates – I am a big fan of this website because of how much they share of the affiliate commissions.
 Most times, when there is a merchant that they carry that Ebates also carries, you get 1% to 2% more than you would with Ebates.
 The downside to them is that they don’t have as large of a network of sites.
 They have a bunch, but not as many as Ebates.
 I have a full MrRebates review if you want to learn more about them.

 - InboxDollars – InboxDollars got its name for getting paid to read e-mail.
-They still offer that as part of their rewards, but also offer a host of other ways to save money, including cashback shopping.
+They still offer that as part of their rewards, but also provide a host of other ways to make money, including cashback shopping.
 You can see all the different ways you can get rewarded in this InboxDollars review.